-Principal adverse impacts

-are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+guides investment decisions based on factors such as investment objectives and risk tolerance.